byuibigdata/docker_guide_big/README.md

 ## Getting started using `docker-compose`

 We can create a docker compose yml that automates a bit of the work we went through above.
 Once the yml is created, we can simply tell `docker-compose` to build our docker containers.
+If your terminal is open in the git directory, you can run the following.

-`docker-compose -p c451 -f git/BYUI451/docker_guide/docker-compose.yml up`
+`docker-compose -p c451 -f docker-compose.yml up`

 One difference is that each docker container will now have new names.